-If you have symptoms of a sialolithiasis, your doctor will do a physical exam to look for stones.
-Sometimes the doctor may order additional test like CT scan, X-ray or ultrasound.
+If you have symptoms of sialolithiasis, your doctor will do a physical exam to look for stones.
+Sometimes the doctor may order additional tests like CT scan, X-rays or ultrasounds.
 If a stone is discovered, the aim of therapy is to remove it.
 For small stones, it is usually prescribed to suck on lemon-sour candies to make the stone pass spontaneously.
 In different cases where stones are little, the doctor or dentist can massage or force the stone out of the duct.

 For bigger, harder-to-remove stones, doctors normally make a small incision in the mouth to extract the stone.
 If you are suffering from recurrent stones or irreversible damage to the salivary gland, surgical removal can be your only option.

 Besides that, antibiotics may be prescribed if sialolithiasis have caused an additional infection.